Exposing The Makings Of A Monster: Testing

 Heart Rate Variability (HRV) exam

 HRV is the variation in the length of time between one heartbeat and the next.
 Most people think that ideally, this space should be exactly the same every time but in fact, the opposite is true.
 You want it to constantly change.
 We generally think of a number between 60 and 90 when we think of our heart rate.
 Your heart rate changes all the time.
 For example, when you inhale your heart rate speeds up and when you exhale it slows down.
 So the heart rate will actually vary between, say, 70 and 80.
 HRV is a measure of this naturally occurring differences in your heart rate.
-Heart Rate Variability is a great indicator of Vagus Nerve function52.
+Heart Rate Variability is a great indicator of Vagus Nerve function.

 HRV is almost like a crystal ball that allows us to gain isnight into the health of the nervous system.
 It has been shown that people who suffer from CRPS have an increased heart rate and decreased Heart Rate Variability.
-These findings were consistent with a general autonomic imbalance in those patients53.
+These findings were consistent with a general autonomic imbalance in those patients.
 In fact, the activity of the Vagus Nerve as measured by HRV has been shown by studies to reveal all sorts of crucial data.
-For example, it has been shown, after studying patients suffering from late state cancer, that patients with higher Vagus Nerve activity has substantially lower levels of tumor markers in their systems when compared to patients with lower Vagus Nerve activity54.
+For example, it has been shown, after studying patients suffering from late state cancer, that patients with higher Vagus Nerve activity has substantially lower levels of tumor markers in their systems when compared to patients with lower Vagus Nerve activity.
 In addition, HRV allows us to determine how much functional reserve the patient has.
 Functional reserve could be likened to a “savings account” in your body.
 It’s what your body has in reserve to help in times of need from illness, injury and stress.
 HRV can also give us information regarding the nerve communication to the neurohormonal system, the immune system, the digestive system, the cardiac system, longevity, and can even predict whether someone is a good athlete.

 HRV is non- invasive and does not hurt.
 It does not involve needles or any other invasive procedures.